go-go-golems/prompto/README.md

 ## Overview

-`prompto` is a streamlined command-line tool designed to efficiently generate context for prompting Large Language Models (LLMs).
-With its innovative approach, it bridges the gap between the limited context size of LLMs and the necessity for substantial API and documentation during code generation.
+`prompto` is a command-line tool designed to generate context for prompting Large Language Models (LLMs).
+It bridges the gap between the limited context size of LLMs and the necessity for substantial API and documentation during code generation.

 To see an example of a repository's `prompto` directory, check out [common-sense](https://github.com/go-go-golems/common-sense/tree/main/prompto/cms).